nikhil21268/Gem5X-OnChipWireless/README.md

-# Gem5-OnChipWireless
+# Gem5X-OnChipWireless

-Just trying to simulate Gem5X for On Chip Wireless communication.
+Just having a blast simulating Gem5X for On Chip Wireless communication.

 Project is actually completed entirely, will add all the code files post my project evaluation at IIIT Delhi.